-Religion has long played a crucial role in human history, shaping culture, politics, and social life.
-Studying religion not only provides a deeper understanding of human beliefs and values but also fosters cross-cultural connections and mutual understanding.
-The Religious Studies major is an ideal choice for those who seek to explore worldviews and the role of religion in modern society.
+Religion has long played a significant role in human history, influencing culture, politics, and social life.
+Studying religion not only helps us better understand human beliefs and values but also contributes to building bridges between different cultures.
+The Religious Studies major is an ideal choice for those who wish to explore worldviews and the role of religion in modern society.
+Below is basic information about the Religious Studies major compiled by studyinchina.io

 Introduction to the Religious Studies Major

-Religious Studies is a discipline that examines religious phenomena, covering aspects such as the history, beliefs, institutions, and practices of religions.
-The Religious Studies program will guide students in exploring the origins, development, doctrines, rituals, and cultural significance of different religions, helping them understand the role and influence of religion in human society.
+Religious Studies is a field of study that examines religious phenomena, including the history, thought, institutions, and practices of religions.
+The Religious Studies major will guide you to explore the origins, development, doctrines, rituals, and cultural significance of various religions, helping you understand the role and influence of religion in human society.

-To gain an in-depth understanding of religious studies and religious policies in China.
+- Grasp the situation of religious research and religious policies in China.

-Graduates will be qualified for careers in religious research and teaching, religious administration, journalism and publishing, foreign affairs, and other related fields.
+After graduation, students can work in fields related to religious research and teaching, religious management, journalism and publishing, foreign affairs, and other related professions.

 Graduation Requirements